citadelhack/T-215-Resources/LocalWriteups/LActf/aplet123/writeup.md

    0x0000000000401269 <+8>:     mov    %fs:0x28,%rax
    0x0000000000401272 <+17>:    mov    %rax,-0x8(%rbp)
 ```
 From this, we see that the canary value is placed on the stack at rbp - 8 which gives an offset of 0x48, or 72 bytes from the beginning of the buffer.
-However, just to be safe, lets check the value on the stack to make sure there are no surprises.
+However, just to be safe, let's check the value on the stack to make sure there are no surprises.
 To do this we are going to set a break point at the call the `gets()` and run the program.
 To do this we will first run the command `break *0x00000000004012b3` and then `run`.
 When the break point is reached we are going to look at the stack memory starting at the buffer and going to the return address using the command `x/24x $rbp-0x50`.
 When we do this we get the following output:
 ```
 (gdb) x/24x $rbp-0x50
 0x7fffffffdbd0: 0x00000000      0x00000000      0x00000000      0x00000000